AGTTeam/GurrenTranslation/README.md

 # Image Editing
 Edit the images in the "work_3DG" folder.
 The palette on the right should be followed but the repacker will try to approximate other colors to the nearest one.

-If one or more images are deleted from the "work_3DG" folder, the file will be just copied.
+If one or more images are deleted from the textures folder, the corresponding file will be just copied when repacking.

 # Repacking
 Run "python repack.py"